Published: November 4, 2022

 This may be one of the most complicated dishes on this menu, but it's the consensus favorite among my guests.
 With a great combination of lentils and vegetables, flavors like soy sauce, balsamic vinegar, and vegan Worcestershire sauce, and a tender texture, everyone loves it.

-This is a new recipe for me, but I couldn't be happier with it!
+I developed this recipe a few years ago, and I couldn't be happier with it!
 The vegan stuffing is rich and buttery, and the cranberry and apple flavors pair so well with the squash.
 This stuffing also tastes great without the cranberry and apple for a more classic stuffing.
 You can, of course, make the stuffing on its own, but I think these acorn squash halves make the perfect vegan "bowls" for a vegan stuffing!

 Lasagna is great for Thanksgiving because pretty much everyone loves it.
 This version uses a delicious vegan ricotta made from tofu and marinara sauce with zucchini and carrots.
 For those who want a "meatier" taste, you can substitute lentils for the vegetables.
 You could even make half of the lasagna with lentils and the other half with vegetables so your guests can pick their favorite!